Ekiden: Comparison to cross country

 Ekidens are usually road races, and as such require intensive route management and police traffic control.
 Cross country races can include grass, mud, sand, and steep slopes.
 Each ekiden competitor runs a different distance, whereas all cross country runners run the same course and start at the same time.
 Some Japanese high school ekiden stages are longer and some stages are shorter than the "standard" 5000 meters for US high school cross country (see below).
 Ekiden competition does not highlight the single individual winner of the race as in cross country, but ekiden analysis does highlight individual fastest runners in each stage; these runners may be in the middle of the field.
-Each ekiden runner has to run without reference to his or her own teammates for help in judging pace, whereas cross country team races can include strategies like "pack" running.
+Each ekiden runner has to run without reference to their own teammates for help in judging pace, whereas cross country team races can include strategies like "pack" running.
 This same contrast can be made between track and ekiden; only the runners in the first ekiden stage run as a group; later stage runners must judge for themselves the appropriate pace and the decisions to challenge and pass other runners, whose abilities might be significantly different and whose position was determined by the efforts of preceding teammates.